-The balance on this fund represents contributions from the DfE, Local Authorities and school governors that have not yet been applied to building projects in schools.
+The balance on this fund represents contributions from the DfE and other grants that have not yet been applied to building projects in schools.
 Since 1 April 2000 the purpose of this fund has been for both improvements and repairs (see note 4).